PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

     </tbody>
 </table>

-# Which steps+heads impact which use cases?
+# Which steps+heads impact BA questions?
-If we repeat this experiment but only test each class of question one at a time, we gain insights.
+If we ablate each head in each step but only test BA questions, we gain insights.
 With 2 layers:
-- For BA questions, CoLab Part 11A shows:
-  - S0 to S11 and S17 are not relevant
-  - L1 is not relevant
-  - L0H1 is not relevant.
-- For UC questions, CoLab Part 11B shows:
-  - S0 to S11 and S17 are not relevant
-  - L1 is not relevant.
-- For Simple US9 questions, CoLab Part 11C shows:
-  - S0 to S7 and S17 are not relevant
-  - L1 is not relevant.
-- For Cascade US9 questions, CoLab Part 11D shows:
--   S0 to S7 and S17 are not relevant.

 <table>
     <thead>